alma-oss/fkafka-application/README.md

 ===================

 Framework for kafka application.
-It contains computed expressions to help with building this kind of application and have in-build metrics, logging, parsing, etc..
+It contains computation expressions to help with building this kind of application and have in-build metrics, logging, parsing, etc..

 ## Install
 ```